 Vapor degreasing systems are also immersive, but they use an evaporated solvent to dissolve oils, greases, and fluxes from mechanical and electronic parts.
 These high-precision cleaners can uniformly wash objects but still require verification and ongoing monitoring to keep them on track.

 But “clean” isn’t really clean if the surface isn’t verified as “chemically clean.”

 The difference lies in the level to which contaminants that are too miniscule to be seen with human eyes are removed.
-If a part isn’t chemically clean (and verified as such) it will be a risk to the manufacturer when it comes time to being painted, coated, sealed, or bonded.
+If a part isn’t chemically clean (and verified as such), it will be a risk to the manufacturer when it comes time to be painted, coated, sealed, or bonded.

 To ensure that a surface has been truly cleaned, the state of the material surface needs to be quantitatively understood and specified at each Critical Control Point.
 Using a water contact angle measurement instrument, product development teams have the visibility they need to develop a cleaning specification to then verify, monitor, and choose the appropriate cleaning process for the application.

 But My Current Cleaning Methods Work, Right?

 Common cleanliness test methods, like Dyne ink and water break tests, have an extremely limited scope and leave the test results up to a human error.
 These tests aren’t quantitative or consistent.
 In fact, they can be destructive to the part being tested.

 We have put together an infographic that visualizes how each method compares to a water contact angle measurement.

 A Cleaning Method is Only as Good as its Verification Process